Context-aware Learned Mesh-based Simulation via Trajectory-Level Meta-Learning: Experiments

 On \textit{Falling Teddy Bear} and \textit{Mixed Objects Falling}, the step-based \gls{mgn} without material information performs well on the former but, along with the other step-based method, fails to provide accurate long-term simulations on the latter.
 For \textit{Mixed Objects Falling}, the predicted trajectories of both \gls{mgn} variants qualitatively deviate from the ground truth.
 Both \gls{mgn} and \gls{mgn} (with Material Information) exhibit object drift or misalignment, e.g., between colliding bodies.
-In contrast, for~\gls{ltsgns}, the~\gls{prodmp}’s temporally consistent movements combined with context aggregation produce stable and coherent simulations, substantially improving over the baselines.
-Examples of these behaviors are shown at the bottom of Figure~\ref{fig:all_tasks_overview}.
-Interestingly, \gls{ltsgns} does not benefit from more context information on these tasks.
-We hypothesize that here, most early context steps consist of a falling object, resulting in highly similar graph representations, which may cause the \gls{gnn} context encoders to overfit.
+In contrast, for~\gls{ltsgns}, the~\gls{prodmp}’s temporally consistent movements combined with context aggregation produce stable and coherent simulations, substantially improving over the \rebuttal{step-based} baselines.
+Examples of these behaviors are shown at the bottom of Figure~\ref{fig:all_tasks_overview}. \rebuttal{MaNGO achieves exceptional good results on \textit{Falling Teddy Bear}, but it is surpassed by \gls{ltsgns} on \textit{Mixed Objects Falling}.
+Interestingly, trajectory-based methods do not benefit from later anchor steps on these tasks.
+We suspect the increase in MSE is a consequence of how the metric is averaged: early timesteps are trivial (the object is simply falling), so including them lowers the mean error.
+When anchoring later, these easy steps are removed, and the MSE is computed only over the harder, post-impact segment, leading to a higher average error.}

 \textbf{Additional Experiments.} Figure~\ref{fig:quantitative_error_over_time_excerpt} shows representative \textit{Per-timestep MSE} results, while Appendix~\ref{app_sec:additional_results} provides the complete set of evaluations for different context sizes.
 These figures highlight the error accumulation common in step-based learned simulatiors.
 In contrast, \gls{ltsgns} maintains stable accuracy throughout the rollout.
 In \textit{Sheet Deformation (ID)}, we observe a temporary increase in error for \gls{ltsgns} around time steps 2 to 5.
 This behavior seems to stem from a rapid change in node velocities, which our \gls{prodmp} representation smooths over.
 While additional basis functions would increase the \gls{prodmp}'s capacity and thus likely mitigate this issue, we deliberately avoided excessive hyperparameter tuning to ensure a fair comparison and comparable optimization budgets across methods.